Where to Get a Flu Shot

 CHI Health Quick Care

-Schedule an appointment at one of our primary care clinics located throughout Omaha and Council Bluffs.
-Visit the CHI Health Clinic page to find the location nearest you.
+Schedule an appointment at one of our primary care clinics located throughout Nebraska and Southwest Iowa.
+Find a location here.
 If you do not currently have a primary care physician, you can find one here.

 When to Get a Flu Shot

-Because flu season can start as early as October, it's best to get vaccinated in October or November.
-But, if you aren't vaccinated during these two months don't skip the shot altogether.
+Flu season can start as early as October so it is best to get vaccinated in October or November however, if you aren't vaccinated during these two months don't skip the shot altogether.
 The flu season can continue into May, so shots in December and later can still be effective.

 Each year, 5 to 20 percent of the U.S. population gets the flu, so vaccines are a good idea for just about anyone.
 Even if you're in good health, you can save yourself a week of feeling lousy and decrease the risk of passing the flu along to someone who might be at risk for complications.